Stock futures remain cautious on trade concerns

 China will match the U.S. and apply a 25% tariff on $16 billion worth of imported U.S. goods including crude oil, cars, coal, diesel, medical equipment and steel products.
 In total, the tariffs will be applied on 333 products and will be implemented on Aug.
 23, the same day similar U.S. tariffs on Chinese goods will take effect.

-In spite of the increased trade tensions between the U.S. and China, the Shanghai Composite index was up 2.7% in Thursday’s trading..
+In spite of the increased trade tensions between the U.S. and China, the Shanghai Composite index finished the session 1.9% higher in Thursday’s trading.

 In Hong Kong, the Hang Seng index was up 0.9%.